DHTMLX/docs-suite/docs/chart/features.md

 ## How to configure DHTMLX Chart

-In this section you can discover how to configure a Chart legend, scales, and series
+In this section you can discover how to configure a Chart legend, scales, and series.

 | Topic                                                                                                                               | Description                                                                                                                                                                                                                                                                                       |
 | ----------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |